RobertHRUBY/Fitness-Fatigue-Models/README.md

 ## The Fitness-Fatigue Model Project: A toolbox for implementing FFMs

-This project offers a flexible general-purpose R toolbox for investigating impulse-response models in sport and exercise science; providing functions and information to assist with the development and implementation of models and methods.
-The structure of the functions contained aims to appeal to researchers seeking to investigate the models within data-collection scenarios, and those looking to extend and test models 'in vitro'.
+This project offers a flexible general-purpose R toolbox for investigating impulse-response models in sport and exercise science; providing functions and information to assist with the development and experimentation of models and methods.
+The structure of the functions contained aims to appeal to researchers seeking to investigate the structure and validity of models in theoretical and experimental (i.e. data collection) scenarios.
+Please note this is not an endorsement of the models use in day-to-day practice to inform decision making, but rather a toolbox to enhance scientific discourse, understanding and development.
+It is also hoped that this repository might serve as an educational resource for students in the exercise sciences.

 ### Repository organisation